-- Interest continues to run on assessments even after an informal conference has been requested and scheduled.
-Thus, you should consider making payments against your tax liability - particularly against any portions of uncontested tax liability - prior to an informal conference.
-If you make a partial payment, you must submit a letter with the payment indicating how you wish to have the payment applied.
+- Interest continues to run on proposed assessments even after an informal conference has been requested and scheduled.
+Therefore, you should consider making payments against your tax liability - particularly against any uncontested portions of the assessment – before an informal conference is held.
+If you make a partial payment, you should submit a letter with the payment indicating how the payment should be applied.

-- If you have been denied a refund or penalty waiver by the department's Refund and Penalty Waiver Unit, you are not entitled to schedule a conference to review that denial.
+- If you have been denied a penalty waiver by the Department's Penalty Waiver Unit, you cannot schedule a conference to review that denial.